 Advanced rules give you more flexibility when setting conditions that a single page must match (available under "Show advanced options" in the "Visitors of a page" template).
 You can use advanced rules when you want to create rules that apply to multiple conditions that have something in common.

-An airline wants to create a list of people who are looking on their website for information about traveling to any of three destinations (JFK or LAX or IAH) and are departing from SFO.
+An airline wants to create a segment of people who are looking on their website for information about traveling to any of three destinations (JFK or LAX or IAH) and are departing from SFO.

 To add a new condition to include visitors who viewed URLs that contain one or more of your terms, click + New condition.
-Each condition you add stays within the brackets of the set so that the list you define will include visitors who viewed any URL that contains any of your terms.
+Each condition you add stays within the brackets of the set so that the segment you define will include visitors who viewed any URL that contains any of your terms.

 You can't combine different pages using "AND."
 However, "any of these conditions" (OR) applies to different pages.
-You also can't add a new set of conditions ("AND") to create a rule-defined list that includes people who visited a combination of different webpages.
+You also can't add a new set of conditions ("AND") to create a rule-defined segment that includes people who visited a combination of different webpages.

 An airline can't create a rule to include people who visited the "arrivals page" AND the "departure page."
 If you'd like to combine different pages, you need to use custom combinations.